What Is the Difference Between a Furlough and Layoff?

 There are no federal laws requiring employers to provide workers with severance pay after a layoff.
 However, many companies choose to provide severance anyway as a gesture of goodwill and an investment in their employer brand.

 If you’re laid off through no fault of your own, you are likely entitled to unemployment compensation.
-Depending on how your state chooses to implement the CARES Act, you may also be eligible for expanded unemployment benefits, which may include an additional $600 per week and extended eligibility for 13 weeks after standard benefits run out.
+Depending on your state, you may also be eligible for expanded unemployment benefits, which may include an additional $600 per week and extended eligibility for 13 weeks after standard benefits run out.

 If you worked for a company with 20 or more employees, you are eligible to continue your employer-sponsored healthcare coverage under COBRA.
 However, you will be required to pay the full cost of the monthly premium, which may be several times the cost of your contribution as an employee.